gooddata/gooddata-ruby/_posts/2013-12-02-crunching-numbers.markdown

     > nil
 {% endhighlight %}

-But sometimes you can see some inconsistencies.
+Sometimes, you can see inconsistencies:

 {% highlight ruby %}
     m.title
     > "Untitled metric"
 {% endhighlight %}

-This should not stop you most of the time.
-Just keep this in your mind.
-Hopefully, it will go completely away soon.
+Don't let this stop you with exploring.
+Just keep it in mind.
+Hopefully, it will go away soon.

 ###Defining a ReportDefinition

-OK.
-We have our great metric.
-Now, it would be interesting to see a report, right?
-The metric broken down by something.
-If you are familiar with the model you know the metric is a summation of lines changed in all commits in all products made by all developers.
-Let's see, how developers has contributed.
+OK, we have our great metric.
+Now, it would be interesting to see a report on it, right?

+Let's create a report with the metric broken down by something.
+If you are familiar with the model, you know the metric is a summation of lines changed in all commits in all products made by all developers.

+Let's see how developers have contributed:

 {% highlight ruby %}
     GoodData::ReportDefinition.execute(:top => ["attr.devs.id"], :left => [m])